yb66/Campo/README.markdown

 Back to the dynamic attributes mentioned earlier.
 What does this mean?
 You can pass in a local to dynamically alter the form based on server side logic.

-These get added to the top, to provide sane defaults:
+These get added to the top when calling `Campo.output`, to provide sane defaults:

     - atts = {} if atts.nil?
     - atts.default = {} if atts.default.nil?